 This movement’s philosophy reveals what Williams was up to in this poem and why it may seem so different than other types of poetry.
 Personal Reflection: How do the ideas of imagism challenge your ideas of what a poem should be and how might it affect your future writing of poetry?

+For several decades I have conducted writing workshops of all kinds, and for 14 years I have taught writing on the faculty of Indiana University Southeast.
+Now I have decided to give back for these opportunities by making my lessons available online.
 I hope you enjoy this lesson, and the other lessons here on my writing Web site, michael-jackman.com.
 You may download and use any lesson here free of charge, provided you give credit as: © Copyright Michael Jackman.
+All Rights Reserved.